loganmarchione/k8s_homelab/scripts/README.md

 ./01-setupMasterNode.sh
 ```

 At this point, you should be able to run the commands below.
+If so, K3s is up and running!

 ```
 export KUBECONFIG=$HOME/.kube/config
 kubectl get nodes -o wide
 ```

+You can find your kubeconfig file and copy/paste it to your local workstation for accessing your cluster remotely.
+`cat $HOME/.kube/config`

+### Flux

-Next, create a series of secrets.
+Now, create a series of secrets.

 ⚠️ WARNING ⚠️